odimodugno/vanillajs-before-after/README.md

-## Before&After
+## BeforeAfterJs

-Before&After is a simple Javascript library to create the beautiful sliding effect of two images (It's mobile compatible).
+BeforeAfterJs is a simple Javascript library to create the beautiful sliding effect of two images (It's mobile compatible).
 It has no dependency and is style-free.

 ![example GIF](https://drive.google.com/uc?export=view&id=0B268QXhzVpRuSWpHQUF5SzZyTmM)